-We're happy to announce the release of Mantra Song from our upcoming album "The Making of Laugher and Tears"!
+We're happy to announce the release of Mantra Song from our upcoming album "The Making of Laughter and Tears"!

 Stay tuned for more soon, and thank you for listening!